- Shutter Encoder

 Applies a LUT to your video file(s) according to lut3d ffmpeg’s filter.

-You can add or remove one with the manage button.
+You can add or remove luts using the manage button.

 - Stabilize image